Eugene-Oluoch/Eugene-Oluoch/README.md

 </h3>

 <h2>
-Aspiring Full-Stack Web Developer 💻 and Designer 🎨!
+Full-Stack Web Developer 💻|Js|Python and Designer 🎨!
 </h2>

 Eugene is a Developer, UI/UX designer and Digital Illustrator.